 We hope to see you at the event!

 Full Event Descriptions

-The Future of the Feed.
+4:30-5:30pm.
 You probably know that algorithms play a huge role in what we see online, but what happens to society when this type of curated content begins to influence our real lives?
-Join The Verge deputy editor Alex Heath and a special guest for a conversation about how personalized and relatable content on social media is redefining our feeds and creating a new lens through which millions view the world.
+Join The Verge deputy editor Alex Heath and special guests Jeff Allen and Sahar Massachi of the Integrity Institute for a conversation about how personalized and relatable content on social media is redefining our feeds and creating a new lens through which millions view the world.

-Social Media and Young Mental Health.
+6:30-7:30pm.
 It’s often said that social media is bad for our mental health, and while that can be true, the full story isn’t so cut and dry.
-At CHF, Nicole Wetsman, health tech reporter for The Verge, moderates a panel between Dr. Megan Moreno, a leading researcher on adolescent social media, and a high-profile young-adult influencer about how curating public images affects our well-being.
+At CHF, Nicole Wetsman, health tech reporter for The Verge, moderates a panel between Dr. Megan Moreno, a leading researcher on adolescent social media, and Margot Lee, a high-profile young adult influencer about how curating public images affects our well-being.